The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 Mind the meat

-Meat isn’t a dangerous food per se, but pork or chicken that aren’t fully cooked through are probably the worst things that you could eat and you guaranteed to give you food poisoning.
-Double check the pork in your tacos is cooked through before biting into them, and it if isn’t send it back and ask for a different one.
-The same goes for chicken.
+Meat isn’t a dangerous food per se, but pork or chicken that aren’t fully cooked through are probably the worst things that you could eat, and you are guaranteed to get food poisoning.

 Don’t fall for fake Mexican food

 There is a huge difference between the food in Mexico and the Mexican food you’ll find outside of Mexico.
-Some of these dishes are actually tasty, but you will only find them at very touristy spots in Mexico.
+Some of these dishes are tasty, but you will only find them at very touristy spots in Mexico.
 Stick to the real thing!

 Burritos